 - Cell phones and pagers

 - Keyboards and mice

 Note: Before recycling electronic material, make sure that you deactivate the Property Office sticker and erase sensitive data.
-Contact John Erkkila of the Property Office at firstname.lastname@example.org and IS&T at 253-1101 for more information.
+Contact Mike McCarthy of the Property Office at firstname.lastname@example.org and IS&T at 253-1101 for more information.

-Recycle small empty toner cartridges and inkjet cartridges in the boxes located in the Distributed Mail Centers (DMCs).
-Large, empty toner cartridges can be returned to the manufacturer in the same box in which they came.
-Instructions come with the packaging.
+Empty toner cartridges can be returned to the manufacturer in the same box in which they came.
+Instructions are available on the manufacturer's website.

 - Washing machines